 Just recently I read this article debating ‘Is it about winning or about taking part’ that really matters?
 Even though it was discussing about a different approach concerning life, I was really thinking about the subject matter concerning teamwork.
 Usually with a team, team members or players will thrive for one common goal depending on what kind of team that is.
 But the team is rarely going to win if team members don’t play and take their parts as they are supposed to.
 In order to win and succeed, most of the time it takes team efforts.

-Mother Theresa said, “You can do what I cannot do.
+Mother Theresa has been quoted saying, “You can do what I cannot do.
 I can do what you cannot do.
 Together we can do great things.”
-Helen Keller also said, “Alone we can do so little; together we can do so much.”
+Helen Keller also has been quoted saying, “Alone we can do so little; together we can do so much.”